reissbaker/st4t3/README.md

 # st4t3

-An ultra-simple, tiny-but-powerful, typesafe state machine library designed to handle large state graphs with minimal memory usage.
+A small-but-powerful typesafe state machine library designed to handle large state graphs with minimal memory usage.
 It only keeps a single state instance in memory at a time per-machine, and allows you to break large state machines into many files rather than forcing you to define the machine entirely in one file to get full type safety.
-There are no runtime dependencies and the code is <350 lines of TypeScript, excluding comments.
+There are no runtime dependencies and the code is
+<350 lines of TypeScript, excluding comments.

 * [Development](#development)
 * [Getting started](#getting-started)